Naperville Nutrient Removal

 In 2016, the City of Naperville filed for renewal of its NPDES (National Pollutant Discharge Elimination System) permit from the Illinois Environmental Protection Agency (IEPA).
 This permit is the primary regulatory device for setting wastewater treatment and discharge standards for treatment facilities like Naperville’s Springbrook Water Reclamation Center.

-The City expects that the IEPA will issue a new permit limiting the amount of phosphorus that can be discharged from Springbrook Water Reclamation Center at a concentration of 0.5 Mg/L to 1.0 Mg/L, to be implemented over a multi-year timeframe.
+The City has received the new IEPA permit limiting the amount of phosphorus that can be discharged from Springbrook Water Reclamation Center at a concentration of 0.5 Mg/L to 1.0 Mg/L, to be implemented over a multi-year timeframe.

 Realizing the sizeable cost of treatment facilities needed to meet the new limits, and recognizing the fact that wastewater treatment plants are only partly responsible for the nutrient loading in area waterways, the permit will grant municipalities additional time to achieve the new limits as long as they belong to watershed planning groups.
 The goal of these planning groups is to improve overall water quality in local waterways using a science- and evidence-based approach.